 Don Baylor said, “Lyman’s been shot.
 It doesn’t look good.”

-Bostock’s death hit Angels manager Jim Fregosi hard, remembered Brett: “Jimmy got really emotional about it.
+Bostock’s death hit Angels manager Jim Fregosi hard, remembered Brett: “Jimmy got emotional about it.
 Lyman was one of his guys.
 He’d been with him through all the ups and downs.
-At the funeral, Jimmy was supposed to do the eulogy, but he came up to me and said, ‘I just can’t do it.’
+Jimmy was supposed to do the eulogy at the funeral, but he came up to me and said, ‘I just can’t do it.’
 As the player’s rep, he asked me to do it.
 So I did.”

 An Excerpt from that Eulogy:

 We called him Jibber Jabber because he enlivened every clubhouse scene, chasing tension, drawing laughter in the darkest hour of defeat.
-When winning wasn’t in the plan, Lyman knew the sun would come up the next morning….
+When winning wasn’t in the plan, Lyman knew the sun would come up the following day….
 There’s only one consolation: We’re all better persons for having him touch our lives.

 “Lyman Bostock was my teammate on the Twins for three years.
 I knew he was very close to an uncle who lived in Gary, Indiana, just outside Chicago.
 Lyman often visited him after games against the White Sox. . . .
 How senseless.
 How horrible.
 I still can’t believe it happened.
-Everyone really liked Lyman.
+Everyone liked Lyman.
 I remember how he loved to argue about anything–no matter what.
-And he’d always come out a winner because he’d argue until you gave in.
-He loved to fish and actually told big whopper tales, about all those tremendous fish that he nearly caught.
+And he’d always come out a winner because he’d say until you gave in.
+He loved to fish and told big whopper tales about all those tremendous fish that he nearly caught.

-The following account of Bostock’s funeral was taken from the Los Angeled Times.
+The following account of Bostock’s funeral was taken from the Los Angeles Times.

-Smith would eventually return to Gary, Indiana, where he resided for the remainder of his life, he never publicly commented about the murder and eventually passed away in 2010 of natural causes.
+Smith would eventually return to Gary, Indiana, where he resided for the remainder of his life; he never publicly commented about the murder and finally passed away in 2010 of natural causes.

-When people remember Lymon Bostock, the first thing that pops into their head is his death and how he died – which is understandable because it was so so shocking and unnecessary.
-That’s a shame though because they are missing the most important part of this story – the life that he led.
+When people remember Lymon Bostock, the first thing that pops into their heads is his death and how he died – which is understandable because it was so shocking and unnecessary.
+That’s a shame, though, because they are missing the essential part of this story – the life that he led.
 Bostock grew up poor without a father and never let that discourage him from his goals.
 The man was a giver.
-After he signed his first huge free-agent contract in 1978, he donated money to a church in his native Birmingham that needed help.
+After signing his first huge free-agent contract in 1978, he donated money to a church in his native Birmingham that needed help.
 That’s the kind of person Bostock was.
-You don’t find his kind in society very often these days.
+Unfortunately, you don’t find his style in society very often these days.

-The next time you hear somebody mention Lyman Bostock, instead of talking about how he died, maybe just bring up how he lived, because to me that is the most extraordinary part of Bostock’s story.
+The next time you hear somebody mention Lyman Bostock, instead of talking about how he died, maybe bring up how he lived because, to me, that is the most extraordinary part of Bostock’s story.